 Texas law mandates that Texas universities and health science centers require all new and transfer students show proof of vaccination against bacterial meningitis.
-The law does not apply to new and transfer students who are over the age of 22 and older at the time of enrollment or who are enrolled only in distance learning classes.
+The law does not apply to new and transfer students who are age 22 or older at the time of enrollment or who are enrolled only in distance learning classes.